CarGurus Header

 The CarGurus verdict

 The Kia Soul is a good option if you’re after a car that’s a bit striking and different, but that ultimately makes easy work of the day-to-day chores.
-Particularly if you stick with the diesel, it’s a nice car to drive that’s reliable, affordable to buy and run, and that’s comfortable and enjoyable for you and your passengers.
-If you don’t mind that it’s got less boot space and a firmer ride than alternatives like the Renault Captur, it’s sure to please on every other score.
+It’s a nice car to drive that’s reliable, affordable to buy and run, and that’s comfortable and enjoyable for you and your passengers.
+If you don’t mind that it’s got less boot space and a firmer ride than alternatives like the Renault Captur, it’s sure to please on most other scores.

 Search for a Kia Soul on CarGurus